 IntellectMap provides information technology advisory services to the Company.
 The chief executive officer of IntellectMap is the brother of the Company's chief executive officer.
-Fees incurred by the Company with respect to IntellectMap during both of the six months ended June 30, 2024 and 2023 were \$0.1 million.
+Fees incurred by the Company with respect to IntellectMap during the nine months ended September 30, 2024 and 2023 were \$0.1 million and \$0.2 million, respectively.